Updated: June 25, 2025

 Sintra Portugal real estate is a hot topic at the moment and is considered one of the most romantic places in the country, where you are in the depths of nature while still being conveniently located to get around.
 Sintra has an ageless charm and a rich history, being the homeplace of the Portuguese nobility in its day.

-Situated in the National Park of Sintra and Cascais, if you are into the great outdoors, this could be the perfect spot for you.
+Situated in the Natural Park of Sintra and Cascais, if you are into the great outdoors, this could be the perfect spot for you.
 Plus, with many stunning, quiet beaches hugging the coastline, you can enjoy the views of the Atlantic coast whenever it takes your fancy.

 For families moving to Portugal, you should find some excellent international schools close by.
 An excellent international school very close to Sintra is the Carlucci American International School of Lisbon, which follows the American curriculum.